Nassirx1/Automotive_Market_Pricing_and_Trend_Isolation_Analysis/README.md

 ## Overview

-Used vehicle pricing is notoriously sensitive to external shocks supply chain disruptions, fuel price swings, and demand anomalies like the COVID-19 pandemic can distort market signals and make it difficult to evaluate how a specific vehicle model is truly performing.
+Used vehicle pricing is  sensitive to external shocks supply chain disruptions, fuel price swings, and demand anomalies like the COVID-19 pandemic can distort market signals and make it difficult to evaluate how a specific vehicle model is truly performing.
 This project builds a granular pricing analysis pipeline that separates model-level trends from macroeconomic noise, producing clean, actionable insights for inventory pricing and procurement decisions.

 ---